T

 museum

-Norway's largest museum of art, architecture, and design, housing an extensive collection from antiquity to contemporary works.
+Norway's largest museum of art, architecture, and design, housing a vast collection from antiquity to the present day.
 Highlights include Edvard Munch's 'The Scream'.

 2. Midday